turboMaCk/glue/README.md

 - Define glueing logic on consumer level.
 - Enforce common interface in `init` `update` `subscribe` and `view`.

+## Downsides of Glue

+There are certain down-sides in using Glue.

+- I'm still thinking about how to work with views which takes multiple arguments where some are neither constant nor part of parent's model.
+For instance you can use routing and have `Route` stored in very top model.
+Then you can easily pass this route to child's view (since you can read it from parent's model).
+However if that child module has another nested module wich view takes `Route` you have a problem.
+It doesn't make sense to store route in every model in chain but `view` part of `Glue` has `model -> Html msg` type signature.
+This means you can't chain this argument without storing it to every model in chain.
+There are workaround for this but it would be nice to have build-in solution for this.
+- In 2.x.x it would be nice to have function `updateWith : Glue model subModel msg subMsg -> (subModel -> subModel) -> ( model, Cmd msg ) -> ( model, Cmd msg )`.
+Unfortunetelly this will require breaking change in `Glue` and it's `glue` constructor.
+This idea is not verified and tested yet.

 ## Install

 Is as you would expect...